 The MMU recognizes the substantial uncertainty related to the treatment of demand response in wholesale power markets which depends on Supreme Court review and on FERC treatment of PJM's Capacity Performance filing.
 The MMU recognizes that PJM has incorporated some of these recommendations in the Capacity Performance filing.
-The status of each recommendation reflects the status at June 30, 2015.
+The status of each recommendation reflects the status at September 30, 2015.

-- The MMU recommends that the tariff rules for demand response clarify that a resource and its CSP, if any, must notify PJM of material changes affecting the capability of the resource to perform as registered and to terminate registrations that are no longer capable of responding to PJM dispatch directives, such as in the case of bankrupt and out of service facilities.
+- The MMU recommends that the tariff rules for demand response clarify that a resource and its CSP, if any, must notify PJM of material changes affecting the capability of the resource to perform as registered and to terminate registrations that are no longer capable of responding to PJM dispatch directives because load has been reduced or eliminated, such as in the case of bankrupt and/or out of service facilities.
 (Priority: Medium.
-New recommendation.
+First reported Q2, 2015.
 Status: Not adopted.) - The MMU recommends that, if demand response remains in the PJM market, there be only one demand response product, with an obligation to respond when called for all hours of the year, and that the demand response be on the demand side of the capacity market.
 (Priority: High.
 First reported 2013.
-Status: Not Adopted.7 Pending before FERC.) - The MMU recommends that, if demand response remains in the PJM market, the emergency load response program be classified as an economic program, responding to economic price signals and not an emergency program responding only after an emergency is called and not triggering the definition of an emergency.
+Status: Partially Adopted.7) - The MMU recommends that, if demand response remains in the PJM market, the emergency load response program be classified as an economic program, responding to economic price signals and not an emergency

+- program responding only after an emergency is called and not triggering the definition of a PJM emergency.
 (Priority: High.
 First reported 2012.
-Status: Partially adopted.)

-- The MMU recommends that, if demand response remains in the PJM market, a daily energy market must offer requirement apply to demand resources, comparable to the rule applicable to generation capacity resources.8 (Priority: High.
+Status: Partially adopted.8) - The MMU recommends that, if demand response remains in the PJM market, a daily energy market must offer requirement apply to demand resources, comparable to the rule applicable to generation capacity resources.
+(Priority: High.
 First reported 2013.
-Status: Not adopted.
-Pending before FERC.) - The MMU recommends that, if demand response remains in the PJM market, demand response programs adopt an offer cap equal to the offer cap applicable to energy offers from generation capacity resources, currently \$1,000 per MWh.9 (Priority: High.
+Status: Not adopted.) - The MMU recommends that, if demand response remains in the PJM market, demand response programs adopt an offer cap equal to the offer cap applicable to energy offers from generation capacity resources, currently \$1,000 per MWh.
+(Priority: High.
 First reported 2013.
-Status: Not adopted.
-Pending before FERC.) - The MMU recommends that, if demand response remains in the PJM market, the lead times for demand resources be shortened to 30 minutes with an hour minimum dispatch for all resources.
+Status: Not adopted.) - The MMU recommends that, if demand response remains in the PJM market, the lead times for demand resources be shortened to 30 minutes with an hour minimum dispatch for all resources.
 (Priority: Medium.
 First reported 2013.
 Status: Adopted in full, Q1, 2014.) - The MMU recommends that, if demand response remains in the PJM market, demand resources be required to provide their nodal location on the electricity grid.
 (Priority: High.
 First reported 2011.
-Status: Not adopted.) - The MMU recommends that, if demand response remains in the PJM market, measurement and verification methods for demand resources be further modified to more accurately reflect compliance.
-(Priority: Medium.
-First reported 2009.
-Status: Not adopted.) - The MMU recommends that, if demand response remains in the PJM market, compliance rules be revised to include submittal of all necessary hourly load data, and that negative values be included when calculating event compliance across hours and registrations.
-(Priority: Medium.
-First reported 2012.
-Status: Not adopted.) - The MMU recommends that, if demand response remains in the PJM market, PJM adopt the ISO-NE five-minute metering requirements in order to ensure that dispatchers have the necessary information for reliability and that market payments to demand resources be calculated based on interval meter data at the site of the demand reductions.
-10 (Priority: Medium.
-First reported 2013.
-Status: Not adopted.)
+Status: Not adopted.) - The MMU recommends that, if demand response remains in the PJM market, PJM require nodal dispatch of demand resources with no advance notice required or, if nodal location not required, subzonal dispatch of demand resources with no advance notice required.
+(Priority: High.
+New recommendation.
+Status: Not adopted.) - The MMU recommends that, if demand response remains in the PJM market, PJM eliminate the measurement of compliance across zones within a compliance aggregation area (CAA).
+The multiple zone approach is less locational than the zonal and subzonal approach and creates larger